 - Chair Law Society & Government Relations Committee

 When time permits, I teach paralegal license candidates a prep course for sitting their license exam.
-It is important to teach best practices early on.
+It is vital to teaching best practices early on.

-Occassionally, I help police by giving talks or going to the police college to help in doing Mock trials.
-I even appeared to answer questions about how to collect and give evidence in a You tube video.
+Occasionally, I help police by giving talks or going to the police college to assist in doing Mock trials.
+I even appeared to answer questions about how to collect and provide evidence in a Youtube video.

 I take on many mentees.
-I mentor newbies because it's not only important to give back but to lead by example and raise the bar in the profession.
+I mentor newbies because it's essential to give back and lead by example and raise the profession's bar.

-I say I defend people accused of stuff but if I had to tell you what types of cases I do, they are serious traffic tickets, summary criminal cases, discipline cases, LAT Hearings & Parole Hearings.
-My practice is focused on trials and Appeals; basically arguing a case, not always resolving it.
+I say I defend people accused of stuff, but if I had to tell you what types of cases I do, they are serious traffic tickets, summary criminal cases, discipline cases, LAT Hearings & Parole Hearings.
+I focus on trials and Appeals, basically arguing an issue, not always resolving it.
 Everything I do is related.

 The traffic tickets I defend are generally serious.
-I will do any traffic ticket that I am retained to do but I try to give value to my clients.
-There are some types of cases or scenarios where it might not make sense to hire someone for.
-When I say serious traffic tickets, I mean Stunt Driving, Careless Driving, Drive suspended, Accidents, CCell Phone (Hand-Held/Distracted Driving) cases, cases where there are some injuries or significant penalties or complexities.
+I will do any traffic ticket that someone retains me for, but I try to give my clients value.
+There are some types of cases or scenarios where it might not make sense to hire someone.
+When I say serious traffic tickets, I mean Stunt Driving, Careless Driving, Drive suspended Accidents, CCell Phone (Hand-Held/Distracted Driving) cases, and cases where there are some injuries, significant penalties or complexities.
 I will also do Speeding, Stop Signs, Seatbelts and others.
 Talk to me to make sure it's right for you.
-I prefer to help you by explaining the process and providing you with free resources than charging money for something you won't get value from.
-I want long standing clients who refer their family and friends, not one time clients who feel they killed an ant with a hammer.
+I prefer to help you by explaining the process and providing you with free resources than charging money for something you won't get value.
+I want long-standing clients who refer their family and friends, not one time clients who feel they killed an ant with a hammer.

-If you are charged with a criminal offence, I can defend you on any criminal charge within the permitted scope of practice of a licensed paralegal.
+If you, a prospective client, have been charged with a criminal offence, I can defend you on any criminal charge within the permitted scope of practice of a licensed paralegal.

-By discipline cases I mean cases where a regulated professional has a complaint or a conduct hearing before their regulator’s tribunal.
-I just happened to do the first ever case before the Law Society Tribunal where both sides were represented by a paralegal.
+By discipline cases, I mean cases where a regulated professional has a complaint or a conduct hearing before their regulator's tribunal.
+I just happened to do the first-ever case before the Law Society Tribunal where a paralegal represented both sides.

-If your car has been impounded or your license suspended for medical reasons or an ADLS suspension, I might be able to launch a LAT Appeal.
-To do that though, talk to me to discuss what happened so we can be sure we take the correct steps.
+If you, a prospective client, have your car impounded or your license suspended for medical reasons or an ADLS suspension, I might be able to launch a LAT Appeal.
+To do that, though, talk to me to discuss what happened.
+Let us be sure we take the correct steps.

 My clients are prosecutors, jurists, police, court clerks and all of their families.
-I am honoured to have been able to demonstrate my skill set in a courtroom long enough that people like my clients feel confident in trusting my ability to defend them.
-If given the chance, I will defend you or your family member/friend with the same zealous advocacy and effort I put into all of my cases.
+I am honoured to have demonstrated my skillset in a courtroom long enough that people like my clients feel confident in trusting my ability to defend them.
+If given a chance, I will defend you or your family member/friend with the same zealous advocacy and effort I put into all of my cases.

 I have defended and argued some notable cases.
-Some are seminal, some are historical.
-If you want to see some samples of my work, you can look (and click) at the following cases:
+Some are seminal; some are historical.
+If you want to see some samples of my work, you can look (and click) in the following cases: